• Video

 Ukraine strikes Russian oil refinery as Zelenskyy calls for Moscow to end war

-The strikes targeting Kyiv came hours after the Ukrainian military struck a large Russian oil refinery in Ufa, and a military complex in the Penza region, Zelenskyy said.
+The strikes targeting Kyiv started hours after the Ukrainian military struck a large Russian oil refinery in Ufa, and a military complex in the Penza region, Zelenskyy said.
 The night before, Ukraine also struck a satellite communications center in the Moscow region, Zelenskyy said.

 Ukraine's strikes on Russia came amid a mounting pressure campaign by Kyiv seeking to push Russia to end the war, which in February entered its fifth year.